 When people hear the term public health, it’s not always nice, said LaQuandra Nesbitt, director of D.C.’s Department of Health, during the Research Days Keynote Address on Wednesday.
 "We want people to recognize that public health is a science, that there is a science to what we do."

-She spoke about social, economical, political, geographical and environmental determinants of health as well as how to address disparities.
+She spoke about social, economic, political, geographic and environmental determinants of health as well as how to address disparities.
 Changing people’s view of public health is a significant part of Dr. Nesbitt's vision for transforming health and wellbeing in the District of Columbia, which she hopes will one day become the healthiest city in America.

 Climate change is not blind.
 It affects us all, said Surili Patel, Senior Program Manager, Environmental Health at the American Public Health Association, who moderated the #ClimateChangesHealth panel discussion on Thursday.